apache/openwhisk/docs/reference.md

 - `https://$BASEURL/api/v1/namespaces/{namespace}/packages/{packageName}`
 - `https://$BASEURL/api/v1/namespaces/{namespace}/activations/{activationName}`

-The namespace and activation endpoints only support GET requests, but the endpoints for actions, triggers, rules and packages also support PUT and DELETE requests.
+The namespace and activation endpoints only support GET requests.
+The actions, triggers, rules and packages endpoints support GET, PUT and DELETE requests.
+The endpoints of actions, triggers and rules also support POST requests, which are used to invoke actions and triggers and enable or disable rules.
 Refer to the [API reference](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/openwhisk/openwhisk/master/core/controller/src/resources/whiskswagger.json) for details.

 All APIs are protected with HTTP Basic authentication.
 The Basic auth credentials are in the `AUTH` property in your `~/.wskprops` file, delimited by a colon.
 You can also retrieve these credentials in the [CLI configuration steps](../README.md#setup-cli).